 We’re all about Sanity

-On Sanity: One Day In Two Lives (2016): Signed 36 page graphic novel.
-A touching story about Una and her mum, 36 pages written and drawn in collaboration as part of a project on mental-health, funded by Arts Council England.
+On Sanity: One Day In Two Lives (2016): A 36 page graphic novel.
+A touching story about Una and her mum, pages written and drawn in collaboration as part of a project on mental-health, funded by Arts Council England.

-The story centres around the day we sat together in my grandparents house, waiting for an ambulance to take my mother to hospital after she was ‘sectioned’ under the Mental Health Act.
+The story centres around the day me and Mum sat in the kitchen of my grandparents house, waiting for an ambulance to take my mother to hospital after she was ‘sectioned’ under the Mental Health Act.
 The text is based on an oral history – my mother’s words – the drawing is based on our collaboration, drawn by Una, but imagined by both of us.
 (My mum has included a painting she made with her short essay, in the appendix).
 She continues to paint and enjoy her life.
 She keeps taking the tablets.
 I keep caring.

 How the book was made